Starting in April 2024 we opened the Grasmere Whisky Founders Club – and it has sold out already, for all three years of initial production.

 We believe that incredible whisky starts with the beer.
 The beer is where it all begins.
 Whether it is the huge colour spectrum of heritage malted barley, to the mash temperature and grist / wort ratio, to the yeast type and the fermentation itself – including whether under co2 pressure or with the use of sour bacteria, the original beer is hugely important for the complex flavours of the final whisky.

 Our cask system is designed to remove any obvious “cask type” influence from our single malt.
 We are trying to escape the usual industry rubric of “sherry cask finish” or “bourbon barrel”.
 I understand why other distillers do this: but it is not our thing.
 We are aiming for something new and different: to show off the English barley, not the barrel.
-That is why, our new-make spirit will be rested in STR casks, and then matured in our unique solera system – moved through a variety of different casks, to age the spirit with a focus on retaining the original mash-bill character.
+That is why, our new-make spirit will be rested in recharred oak casks, and then matured in our unique solera system – moved through a variety of different 200l and 500l casks, to age the spirit with a focus on retaining the original mash-bill character.

 You can pre-order our first release from our online shop, coming out in late 2027, of 1,000 numbered bottles.